nlbeaird/nlbeaird.github.io/_pages/research.md

-Check out some reflections on our work at sea from Sermilik Fjord in 2015:
+Check out some reflections on life at sea from our team in Sermilik Fjord in 2015:
 {% include video id="UjsAtunkIc0" provider="youtube" %}